sylvainhalle/PaperShell/Readme.md

 - A very advanced Makefile (by [Chris Monson](https://github.com/shiblon/latex-makefile)) taking care of the compilation/cleaning process
+- Scripts (for both Windows and Linux) to perform spell checking of the LaTeX source with [GNU Aspell](http://aspell.net).
+The words added to the dictionary while checking are also versioned with the project.
 - A `.gitignore` file suitable for a single-document LaTeX project

 Using this template, switching a paper from any stylesheet to any other